Stock Price Responses to Firm-Level News in Supply Chain Networks: Results

+Panels (A) and (B) of Figure \ref{fig:reg_global_supplier} present coefficient estimates for positive and negative news sentiment about firms and the associated stock price changes of their suppliers.
+Detailed regression results are reported in SI Table 4 for positive sentiment and SI Table 5 for negative sentiment, respectively.
+Table \ref{tab:reg_global_supplier} reports the difference between post- and pre-news coefficient estimates for positive sentiment, with corresponding results for negative sentiment reported in SI Table 1.

+For suppliers, both pre- and post-news coefficient estimates are positive (except for the -365-day window) and statistically significant for positive news sentiment, with a larger post–pre difference for shorter time windows.
+The corresponding coefficient estimates for negative sentiment exhibit the opposite sign and similar magnitudes.

-However, there are two notable differences between the direct effect on own firms and the indirect effect on suppliers.
-First, the post- and pre-news effect on suppliers and their difference is substantially smaller than the direct effects and their difference.
-For example, the pre-news effect on suppliers for the time window of 1 days is 0.0293 (Figure \ref{fig:reg_global_supplier}), while the corresponding direct effect is 0.323 (Figure \ref{fig:reg_global_own}), more than 10 times larger.
-Similarly, the net effect of the disclosure of news, represented by $\beta^{post}_w - \beta^{pre}_w$ and shown in Table \ref{tab:reg_global_supplier}, is 0.033 when the time window is 1 days, while the corresponding value for the direct effect is 0.600 (Table \ref{tab:reg_global_own}).
-Therefore, we conclude that although positive news articles about firms affect stock prices of their suppliers, the effect on suppliers is less than 10\% of the direct effect on own firms.
-Second, the difference between the post- and pre-news effects on suppliers is 0.033 when the time window is 1 day but becomes 0.004 when it is 5 days, meaning that the effect of the disclosure of positive news about a firm on its suppliers shrinks by 88\% in 5 days.
-By contrast, its effect on the firm's own stock price shrinks from 0.600 to 0.157 by 74\%.
-This comparison implies that the net effect of the disclosure of news on suppliers lasts shorter after the disclosure than the effect on own stock prices.
+There are two notable differences between the own-firm coefficients and those for suppliers.
+First, the post- and pre-news coefficients for suppliers and their difference are substantially smaller than the corresponding own-firm coefficients and their difference.
+For example, the pre-news coefficient for suppliers for the time window of 1 day is 0.0293 (SI Table 4), while the corresponding coefficient for own firms is 0.323 (Table \ref{tab:reg_global_own}), more than 10 times larger.
+Similarly, the difference between the post- and pre-news coefficients, $\beta^{post}_w - \beta^{pre}_w$, is 0.033 for suppliers when the time window is one day (Table \ref{tab:reg_global_supplier}), while the corresponding difference for own firms is 0.600 (Table \ref{tab:reg_global_own}).
+Quantitatively, although positive news articles about firms are associated with stock prices of their suppliers, the corresponding coefficients for suppliers are less than 10\% of those for own firms.
+Second, the difference between the post- and pre-news coefficients on suppliers is 0.033 when the time window is 1 day but becomes 0.004 when it is 5 days, indicating that the post-pre difference in coefficients for suppliers declines by 88\% in 5 days.
+By contrast, the coefficients for own firm decline from 0.600 to 0.157 by 74\%.
+This comparison shows that the difference between the post- and pre-news coefficients for suppliers diminishes more quickly after disclosure than the corresponding difference for firms’ own stock prices.

+As in the analysis for firms’ own stock prices, negative sentiment shows a pattern similar to positive sentiment for suppliers (SI Table 5).
+Both the post- and pre-news coefficients for suppliers, and their difference, are substantially smaller than the corresponding coefficients for firms’ own stock prices, and the post–pre difference for suppliers diminishes more quickly after disclosure.